 No, since Art Tracks are not "your" content (even though it's your music), but Youtube Music's and Topics are not regular channels, you cannot manage and control them as you would your own uploads and channels.
 Neither can we.

 An official Artist Channel can tie all of your music together.

 Official Artist Channels on Youtube differ from regular channels in a number of key ways:

-- Art Tracks, as delivered by The Source, will be automatically synced to your channel and become visible on it as your own releases.
+- Art Tracks, as delivered by us, will be automatically synced to your channel and become visible on it as your own releases.

 - Your content will be automatically sorted by album/release.

 - Playlists for your albums will be automatically generated.

 - Your channel is officially verified as yours.